Aximian/MediaConverterToMP3/README.md

 - **Note:** MP4 files cannot be added to Spotify (only MP3 supported)
 - **Note:** The "Add to Spotify Local" button is automatically hidden for:
   - Spotify source tracks (they're already from Spotify)
-  - MP4 format tracks (MP4 cannot be added to Spotify)
+  - YouTube MP4 format tracks (MP4 cannot be added to Spotify)
+  - Instagram Reels (MP4 videos cannot be added to Spotify)
+  - TikTok videos (MP4 videos cannot be added to Spotify)

 #### macOS
 **Note:** WPF is Windows-only.
 For macOS support, the UI needs to be ported to a cross-platform framework like Avalonia UI or .NET MAUI.